PatafixPLTX/CFG/README.md

 Just a tray of 10x10 boxes...
 Not much, yes, but potential...
-Okay, now, if I tell you there are chips, and... that’s it : a tray and chips...
+Okay, now, if I tell you there are chips, and... that’s it: a tray and chips...

 It’s already a good base.
 Who wants better?
 Me?!
 I am indeed a bit demanding...